SimonUlu/thesis-boutique-shop/README.md

 1. Go to Docker Desktop and start the Kind Control Plane to start up kubernetes

 2. Build the application (build all docker containers and orchestrate them in the initialised kub cluster)
+   note: errors while building often occure in unstable wifi-networks such as eduroam or brainfi. just execute more often or if still not working manually download stuff

    ```sh
    skaffold run